w3c/wai-curricula/content/designer/visual-design.md

 * design layouts with sufficient color contrast for text, images of text, and controls
 * design clear and distinguishable focus indicators, for example using borders, color, and highlighting
 * design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
-* design layouts that adapt to different screen sizes, configurations, and user style sheets
+* design layouts that adapt to different screen sizes, screen configurations, and user style sheets
 * use landmarks to group related content, including headings,  spacing, and styling
 * use visual and non-visual cues to convey information, including text, color, patterns, and icons
 * evaluate the use of too many design elements, in particular interactive widgets, images, and moving content) on a page, and select elements that avoid potential distraction and cognitive overload